Monday, February 2, 2009

 3. “The words He first gave me after I began walking the path to freedom still echo in my mind.”
 P.6

 4. P.43.
 “When I finally bent the knee to the Prince of Peace over hurts in my childhood, I realized He was directing me to forgive the person who hurt me.
 God did not insist on my forgiving for the sake of my perpetrator but for the sake of peace in my life.
 Once I began to surrender to Him in this painful area, He began to give me a supernatural ability to forgive.”
 Besides the pop-psychology evident here, what is the evidence that God insisted Beth forgive her offender; did He say something audible?
 Was there a sign given?
-And what is the evidence that she was giving a “supernatural ability to forgive.”
+And what is the evidence that she was given a “supernatural ability to forgive.”
 Again, did God reveal this to her audibly or with a sign?
-As a general rule, doesn’t the Bible say that we are to forgive people IF they repent and seek forgiveness?
-So would God insist we forgive someone who has never repented?
-Luke 17:3-4 says IF your brother repents, forgive him.
-It doesn’t say we can’t forgive anyway, but would God insist that we do?

-5. “As God began stirring the tremendously heavy burden in my heart to write this study…” Who’s to say that this was just her own emotions instead of God “stirring” her?
+5. “As God began stirring the tremendously heavy burden in my heart to write this study…” Who’s to say that this wasn't just her own emotions instead of God “stirring” her?

 6. P.102 Moore lists five reasons she believes God allowed her childhood abuse.
 I can agree from biblical principles that the first four items are highly likely, especially since Beth starts each statement correctly with, “He knew.”
 And God knew all the things would happen as she says they happened because God sees the future.
 It is her last statement that bothers me because she says dogmatically, “He wanted me to teach how to make freedom in Christ a reality in life from the passion of personal experience.”
 Beth CANNOT know this!
 Therefore, this becomes a de facto claim of direct revelation.
 (And it may well be that God never wanted her to do anything about it!)